Publications

 appeared in the earliest as well as the latest editions and which appeared in

 all languages mentioned.
-In his book Van den Broecke presents these texts in
+In his book van den Broecke presents these texts in

 English translation extensively, indicating what was added, removed, or

 replaced in subsequent editions.
-These texts are analyzed statistically in
+These texts are analyzed statistically in great

 In

-his sixth chapter Van den Broecke researches Ortelius’ sources.
+his sixth chapter van den Broecke researches Ortelius’ sources.
 If Ortelius

 indeed effectively possessed all the 2000 books which he mentions as a source